-Founded in the UK at the end of 2016, HardenStance is a leading industry analyst firm providing trusted research, analysis and insight in telecom and IT security.
+Founded in the UK in December 2016, HardenStance is a leading industry analyst firm providing trusted research, analysis and insight in telecom and IT security.

 HardenStance publishes some of the best independent analyst reports on cybersecurity risk and solutions for the telecom sector and the broader enterprise market.
-All these reports can downloaded from the “Reports” section of the HardenStance website.
+Many of these reports can downloaded from the “Reports” section of the HardenStance website.

-Sponsored reports targeting the enterprise market, and released in the public domain in the same timeframe, include those sponsored by AT&T, The Cyber Threat Alliance, Deutsche Telekom, IBM Security, Juniper Networks, KPN, SecBI, Secureworks, Spirent and Telefonica.
+Sponsored reports targeting the enterprise market, and released in the public domain in the same timeframe, include those sponsored by AT&T, The Cyber Threat Alliance, Deutsche Telekom, IBM Security, Blue Rocket, Juniper Networks, Noetic Cyber, SecBI, Secureworks, Spirent, Telefonica, Security Scorecard, Resilience Insurance, Palo Alto Networks.

 HardenStance is a strong advocate of industry collaboration in cyber security.
-HardenStance openly supports the work of key industry associations, organizations and SDOs including NetSecOPEN, AMTSO, The Cyber Threat Alliance, ETSI, the GSM Association and OASIS.
+HardenStance openly supports the work of key industry associations, organizations and SDOs including NetSecOPEN, AMTSO, The Cyber Threat Alliance, MEF, ETSI, the GSM Association and OASIS.
 HardenStance has published research on the important work of a number of these organizations and spoken at a number of their events.
 ETSI, NetSecOPEN and the Cyber Threat Alliance have each served as industry association sponsors of HardenStance reports.
-HardenStance is formally recognized by the Cyber Threat Alliance as a ‘CTA Champion’.

 Get notified whenever HardenStance publishes new reports, articles and other content.